RavleenKaur-C/RavleenKaur-C/README.md

 - LinkedIn: [linkedin.com/in/ravleenkchhabra](https://www.linkedin.com/in/ravleenkchhabra)

 ✨ Fun fact:
-I have completed **4 internships** and love seeing how data drives large-scale impact in the real world.
+I have completed **4 internships** across different industries and love seeing how data drives large-scale impact in the real world everywhere!